 The Fourth Constitution of the Republic of Estonia, adopted on 28 June 1992, established a democratic system based on a Presidency and a unicameral 101-seat parliament, known as the Riigikogu.

-Estonia regained its independence on 20 August 1991 following the dissolution of the Soviet Union.
-It became a member of the United Nations on 17 September 1991 and Baltic Assembly in November 1991.
+Estonia regained independence on 20 August 1991 following the dissolution of the Soviet Union.
+Estonia became a member of the United Nations on 17 September 1991 and Baltic Assembly in November 1991.
 Since then, Estonia has pursued a foreign policy of close cooperation with Western European countries and institutions.
 Estonia joined the IMF and Council of the Baltic Sea States in 1992, the Partnership for Peace in February 1994, WTO in November 1999, and NATO in April 2004.
 Estonia joined the European Union in May 2004, the Schengen Group of European countries in December 2007 and the Eurozone on 1 January 2011.
-Estonia has developed close ties with the Nordic countries, especially Finland and Sweden.
+Estonia has close ties with the Nordic countries, especially Finland and Sweden.
 In 1992, Estonia joined the Nordic-Baltic Eight.
-In 2005, Estonia joined the European Union's Nordic Battle Group.
-It is keen to become a full member in the Nordic Council.
+In 2005, Estonia joined the European Union's Nordic Battle Group and Estonia remains keen to become a full member in the Nordic Council.

 According to IMF assessments, the Estonian economy has held up well since the global financial crisis.
-Economic growth is expected to continue to strengthen from 1.5 per cent in 2016 to 2.5 per cent forecast for 2017.
+Economic growth is expected to continue, with 3.7 per cent GDP growth in 2018 and 3.2 per cent forecast for 2019.
 Estonia is highly dependent on trade and its banking system is dominated by cross-border banking groups, meaning that its economic fortunes are closely tied to external developments.

-Estonia is often described as one of the most ‘wired’ digital-friendly countries in Europe, with significant developments in e-governance and cyber security over the last decade.
-Estonia was the first country to permit online voting and it has consistently led the way in digital signatures and online transactions since.
-The country is home to Skype, which revolutionised telecommunications, and hosts NATO’s Cooperative Cyber Defence Centre of Excellence in Tallinn.
+Estonia is often described as one of the most ‘wired’ digital-friendly countries in Europe, with significant developments in e-governance and cyber security.
+Estonia was the first country to permit online voting and has consistently led the way in digital signatures and online transactions since.
+The country is home to high-tech start-ups such as Transferwise, Bolt (Taxify) and Skype, which revolutionised telecommunications.
+Estonia hosts the NATO Cooperative Cyber Defence Centre of Excellence (CCDCOE) in Tallinn.

 Australia was one of the first countries to recognise Estonia's return to independence in August 1991, pushing strongly for the withdrawal of all Russian troops from Estonian territory in the period that followed.